 SUBSIDIZED - The U.S. Department of Education will pay the lender the interest that is due during the period when the borrower is at least a half-time student at an eligible institution, plus the typical 6-month grace period before repayment begins.
 The U.S. Department of Education will also pay the interest during periods of authorized deferments.
 Repayment of the loan must begin six months after a student ceases to be at least a half-time student.
 Minimum \$50 monthly payments are required, and the repayment plan may be extended to 10 years.
-Information and application forms are available from schools, colleges, lenders, and the U.S. Department of Education.
-Loans will be canceled due to death or total disability.
-Deferment or cancellation provision information is available from the lender or guarantor.
+Information and application forms are available from schools, colleges, lenders, and the U.S. Department of Education provision information is available from the lender or guarantor.